Arsenal Football Club exists to make our fans proud wherever they are in the world and however they choose to follow us.

 3. LOYALTY AND MEMBERSHIP

 Under our membership scheme, ‘The Arsenal’, the Club is now providing an even wider range of benefits and opportunities to new members.
-The membership scheme is considered to be integral to the future of the Club.
-All of our season ticket holders are automatically classified as Platinum or Gold Members.
+All our season ticket holders are automatically classified as Platinum or Gold Members.

 There is currently a waiting list for season tickets at Emirates Stadium.
 There is a one off fee of £15 which is redeemable against the purchase of the first season ticket.